-- Smoking worsens existing medical problems, such as asthma, high blood pressure and diabetes.
+- Smoking worsens existing medical problems, such as asthma, high blood pressure, and diabetes.

 - The earlier a person starts smoking, the greater the risk to his or her health and the harder it is to quit.

-Children at MOST risk for Tobacco use:
+Children at MOST risk for tobacco and e-cigarette use:

-- have parents, siblings, or friends who smoke
+- Have parents, siblings, or friends who smoke

-- exhibit characteristics such as toughness and acting grown up
+- Exhibit characteristics such as toughness and acting grown up

-- deny the harmful effects of tobacco
+- Deny the harmful effects of tobacco

-- have fewer coping skills and smoke to alleviate stress
+- Have fewer coping skills and smoke to alleviate stress

-- have poor self esteem and depression
+- Have poor self-esteem and depression

-- have poor academic performance, especially girls
+- Have poor academic performance, especially girls

-- are very influenced by advertisements that relate cigarette smoking to being thin and/or suffer from eating disorders
+- Are very influenced by advertisements that relate cigarette smoking to being thin and/or suffer from eating disorders

 - Parents are role models.
 If you smoke, quit.
 If you have not quit, do not smoke in front of your children and tell them you regret that you started.